 This is a first year college course that emphasizes biological organization at the cellular level.
 Concepts of cell biology, genetics, and evolution are included.
 The laboratory complements the lecture.
 Prerequisite: COM 061; CHE 120 is highly recommended (or high school Chemistry within last 5 years); MAT 020 or appropriate placement tests score.

 BIO 155 Biology II

-This course introduces the fundamental principles of botany and zoology as applied to the representative groups of plants and animals.
+4(Lab) This course introduces the fundamental principles of botany and zoology as applied to the representative groups of plants and animals.
 Topics also include ecology and evolution.
-Prerequisite: BIO 150 with a "C" or better.
-(Winter - even years)

 BIO 210 Botany